rhdtownsend/gyre/doc/sphinx/source/user-guide/example-walkthrough.rst

   dimensionless angular frequency space typically occupied by gravity modes
-* The :nml_g:`grid` namelist group instructs GYRE to perform calculations on a refinement of the model grid (see [[Understanding Grids]] for details on how this works)
+* The :nml_g:`grid` namelist group instructs GYRE to perform calculations on a refinement of the model grid (see the :ref:`working-with-grids` chapter for details on how this works)
 * The :nml_g:`ad_output` namelist group instructs GYRE to write out summary data to the file ``summary.txt``, and individual mode data to files having the prefix ``mode.``